BMT Broadway Line: Manhattan Bridge reconstruction: 1986–2001

 On April 26, 1986, the north side tracks on the Manhattan Bridge leading to the IND Sixth Avenue Line were closed for rehabilitation, and services that had used the north side were moved to the south side, running via the BMT Broadway Line.
 Because of the large amount of train traffic now running on the bridge's south side tracks, rush hour and midday N service stopped using the bridge, and began running via the Montague Street Tunnel and Lower Manhattan making local stops.
 However, evening, night and weekend trains continued to use the bridge and express tracks, terminating at 57th Street–Seventh Avenue.
 B and D services were split.
 Their service from the Bronx and Upper Manhattan continued to run via the Sixth Avenue Line, terminating at 34th Street.
 Their service to Brooklyn, however, was rerouted via the Broadway Line express tracks.
-D service terminated at 57th Street, while B service terminated at Ditmars Boulevard during rush hours, and at Queensboro Plaza during middays, evenings, and weekends.
+D service terminated at 57th Street, while B service terminated at Astoria-Ditmars Boulevard during rush hours, and at Queensboro Plaza during middays, evenings, and weekends.

 Between April 26, 1986 and May 24, 1987, the N ran express via the Bridge to 57th Street during evenings, nights, and weekends.
 Afterwards, N service began running local via the Broadway Line during evenings, nights, and weekends, but they still operated over the Manhattan Bridge.
 On May 24, 1987, when the N and R swapped routes in Queens, there were additional changes in Broadway service.
-B service during evenings and weekends, stopped switching to the local track north of 34th Street to serve the Astoria Line.
+Evening and weekend B service stopped switching to the local track north of 34th Street to serve the Astoria Line.
 Instead, it skipped 49th Street and terminated at 57th Street.

 When the north side of the Manhattan Bridge reopened on December 11, 1988, the south side of the bridge was closed.
 B, D, and Q trains were rerouted from the Broadway Line to the Sixth Avenue Line using the north side of the bridge.
 The N began running local in Manhattan and via the Montague Tunnel at all times.
 In order to replace B service to Ditmars Boulevard, additional N service was provided during rush hours.